 Thesis - 6 hours minimum

 Students pursuing the M.S.C.E. are required to complete at least six (6) credits of Thesis.
 Students must conduct a suitable research project under the guidance of their thesis advisor, write an original thesis based upon the results of the research project, and defend the thesis to a committee that must subsequently approve the completed thesis.
-For students in the EFD Specialization, the thesis must be associated with research in a developing-world context.
+For students in the EFD concentration, the thesis must be associated with research in a developing-world context.

 Other Requirements